cronvel/3d-kit/doc/blender-survival.md

 ## Howto

-* Split vertex normal: left panel, “modifier” tab, “add modifier” > “edge split”
+* Split edge/vertex normal: select sharp edges, then mark them as sharp: Ctrl-E > “mark as sharp”, then in the right panel, “modifier” tab, “add modifier” > “edge split”
 * Add armature/bones: Object mode, Shift-A
 * Assign an object to a bone/armature: Object mode, Ctrl-P
 * Add a vertex at the center of a face: select it, E (extrude), S (scale), 0 (scale to 0 size), Ctrl-V > “remove double” (remove duplicated vertices)
 * Bridge edge loop: select 2 loops, W > “Bridge edge loop”

+### Bones

+* Add a bone: Shift-A “add armature” > “single bone”
+* Add a bone connected to the selected bone: E (extrusion)
+* Make a bone to depend on another unconnected bone: select the child, select the parent, Ctrl-P > “Keep Offset”